sergimartinezeui/website_hugo/content/publication/bombs.md

 ---
-title: "Type of violence and ingroup identity: Evidence from the Spanish civil war"
+title: "Working papers"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
-authors:
+# authors:
-- admin
+# - admin

 # Author notes (optional)